samueldsingh/data-engineering/sql/introduction.md

 Remember that the syntax and availability of DCL commands may vary slightly between different database management systems (DBMS).
 Always refer to the specific documentation of your DBMS for the correct syntax and usage of DCL commands.
 Additionally, be cautious when granting or revoking privileges to ensure data security and adhere to the principle of least privilege.

+Give examples for the following DCL commands:

+- GRANT - Grant the permission to the users on specific objects (Schema);
+- REVOKE - Revoke the permission to the users on specific objects (Schema);

 **4. TCL (Transaction Control Language):**